 The "dam" fine reservoir builder of Brighouse

 On the 30th May 1810, John Frederick Bateman was born at Lower Wyke.
 His mother was the daughter of a Moravian missionary and John spent his childhood living on a Moravian settlement.
-At 15 he was apprenticed to a firm of mining engineers in Manchester.
+At 15, he was an apprentice with a firm of mining engineers in Manchester.

-John became a very successful engineer and travelled extensively visiting South America and Egypt.
-He designed the waterworks for the cities of Glasgow, Dublin and Belfast, often completing designs and surveys at his own expense.
+John became a successful engineer and travelled widely, visiting South America and Egypt.
+He designed the waterworks for the cities of Glasgow, Dublin and Belfast.
+Often he completed designs and surveys at his own expense.

-In 1851 the population of Halifax was increasing and the need for a reliable water supply was becoming increasingly important.
-The Council called upon Bateman to prepare a scheme for supplying water to the town.
-His idea was to build a series of reservoirs on the moors above the town, using gravity to bring water to the houses.
+In 1851, the population of Halifax was growing and the need for a reliable water supply was increasingly important.
+The Council called on Bateman to prepare a scheme to supply water to the town.
+His idea was to build reservoirs on the moors above the town, using gravity to bring water to the houses.

-John was elected a Fellow of the Royal Society and was the Society’s representative at the opening of the Suez Canal in 1869.
-He was in demand as a speaker and wrote on subjects such as the Manchester water supply and the drainage of Oxford.
+John was elected a Fellow of the Royal Society.
+He represented the society at the opening of the Suez Canal in 1869.
+He was in demand as a speaker and wrote on subjects like the Manchester water supply and drainage of Oxford.

-John Bateman died on the 10th of June 1889, but over a hundred years later, many of the reservoirs still remain and their locations have become a favourite haunt for local ramblers and visitors alike.
+John Bateman died on the June 10th 1889.
+Over 100 years later, many of the reservoirs still remain.
+They are a favourite haunt for local ramblers and visitors alike.

-If you are a Calderdale library member, or using a Calderdale library, why not find out about other historical figures, by searching the online Oxford Dictionary of National Biography .
+Why not find out about other figures by searching the online Oxford Dictionary of National Biography , if: